What is TURN?

 Orchid Core Configuration

-You will need to configure Orchid Core to work with the TURN server using the following entries in the properties file:
+You will need to configure Orchid Core to work with the TURN server using the following entries in the properties file, then restarting Orchid after the changes have been saved:

 - webrtc.turn.host - IP Address of the TURN server.
+Whatever you put here should be reachable from the viewing workstation.
 (Note: If the host is set, the port, username, password, and type must also be set.)

 - webrtc.turn.port - Port of the TURN server.